Why is India deploying female soldiers to Kashmir? | DW | 14.07.2021

 However, the military drew widespread criticism when images of female soldiers frisking local women went viral on social media.

-Athar Zia, a political anthropologist with the University of Northern Colorado, said the introduction of female soldiers is akin to the "gender-washing of war crimes in Kashmir," and selling "genocide as gender justice."
+Ather Zia, a political anthropologist with the University of Northern Colorado, said the introduction of female soldiers is akin to the "gender-washing of war crimes in Kashmir" and selling "genocide as gender justice."

 Riflewoman Kumari, however, said the soldiers were not subjecting women to any inconveniences during the search operations.
 "We ensure that their rights are not violated and their feelings are not hurt," she said.